 It shouldn’t surprise me.
 At all.
 I grew up in the ass-backwards city of Antioch, so I know more than I’d ever want to about the kind of ignorant, reactionary, hillbilly yahoos that populate the area.
 But you’d think that, as the region has grown exponentially in number of residents, and as the complexion of the population has become more diverse, a little sophistication, a little enlightenment might have crept in somewhere.
 Somehow?

-On the face of it, East Contra Costa County has a lot going for it: awesome, seemingly endless rolls of breathtaking foothills; lovely oak and chaparral woodlands; a magnificent waterway (the Sacramento-San Joaquin River Delta) and associated wetlands; six regional parks (Black Diamond Mines Regional Preserve, Contra Loma Regional Park, Bay Point Regional Shoreline, Antioch/Oakley Regional Shoreline, Big Break Regional Shoreline, and Browns Island); and three State of California parks (Brannan Island State Recreation Area, Franks Tract State Recreation Area, and Cowell Ranch/John Marsh Property State Historic Park).
+On the face of it, East Contra Costa County has a lot going for it: awesome, seemingly endless rolls of magnificent oak savanna-covered foothills; ubiquitous chaparral shrublands; multitudinous tree stands of every variety; a stunning waterway (the Sacramento-San Joaquin River Delta) and associated wetlands; six regional parks (Black Diamond Mines Regional Preserve, Contra Loma Regional Park, Bay Point Regional Shoreline, Antioch/Oakley Regional Shoreline, Big Break Regional Shoreline, and Browns Island); and three State of California parks (Brannan Island State Recreation Area, Franks Tract State Recreation Area, and Cowell Ranch/John Marsh Property State Historic Park).
 Plus glorious weather for most of the year.

 No intelligence necessary.